 This journal does not charge any type of article processing charge (APC) or any type of article submission charge.

-Special double issue, guest-edited by Alexandra Kurmann and Tess Do.
+Special double issue, edited by Jean Duruz and Nicholas Manganas.

 Cover image: © Gabriella Clare Marino (Unsplash)